Visit Clarksville Tennessee

 Anchoring Clarksville’s picturesque, historic downtown are the Customs House Museum & Cultural Center and the Roxy Regional Theatre – both examples of fascinating architecture outside and exciting entertainment inside!
 Boasting more than 35,000 square feet of exhibit space, the museum showcases local and regional lore, art, science and hands-on activities.
 The Roxy, a 1947 art deco theatre offers 10 mainstage productions each year.

-Between the two landmarks, local boutiques offer one-of-a-kind merchandise and dining options -- from pub pizzas to Cajun to Greek to mouth-watering steaks.
+Between the two landmarks, you'll find local boutiques with one-of-a-kind merchandise and a variety dining options -- from pub pizzas to Cajun to Greek to mouth-watering steaks.

 Clarksville’s rich military history spans from the Civil War era through modern conflicts.
 The remarkably well-preserved Fort Defiance Park & Interpretive Center is located on a 200-foot bluff over the Cumberland.
 Reenactment events show life during Civil War days.

 Don't end your visit to Clarksville without indulging your taste buds.
-The award-winning Beachaven Vineyards & Winery and local distilleries serve fine libations and craft brews.
+The award-winning Beachaven Vineyards & Winery, Old Glory Distillery, and local breweries serve fine libations and craft brews.
 Ethnic restaurants galore satisfy any international craving, but you’ll also find top-notch authentic southern fare like barbecue and catfish.